tsmatz/reinforcement-learning-tutorials/Readme.md

 4. [PPO (Proximal Policy Optimization)](04-ppo.ipynb)
 5. [Deep Reinforcement Learning in Minecraft](https://github.com/tsmatz/malmo-maze-sample) (Practical Example)

-## About CartPole environemnt
+Through these examples in this repository, we commonly use primitive **CartPole** environment to learn as follows.

-Through these contents in this repository, CartPole environemnt is commonly used for running RL.<br>
+## About Example Environemnt (CartPole)

-See below about specifications (action space, observation space, and rewards) for this environment.
+See below about specifications - such as, action space, observation space, and rewards - for example environment (CartPole).

 Action Space - Discrete(2) :<br>
 - 0 : Push cart to the left